MAT103 Calculus I

 Placement Information: MAT103 covers similar topics to those covered in AB calculus or the mandatory calculus portion of Math HL in the IB program, but a score of 5 on the AB exam is not equivalent to a passing grade in this course.
 We do accept a 5 on the BC calculus exam, a 7 on the IB Math HL or and A on the British A-levels exam as equivalent to a passing knowledge of this course.
 A year of high school calculus with good grades may be comparable, but it is difficult to say for sure, since programs can vary quite a bit.

-Jumping ahead of your recommended placement is not always impossible, but be aware that the pace and the work load of university courses won’t be like high school.
+The pace and the work load of university courses will be much more intense than in high school.
 Learning two semesters worth of math in a single semester will be excessively stressful and should not be undertaken lightly.
 Your work load will be demanding even if you are in the right course.

 The math placement workshops at registration in the Fall are designed to help you think about whether you are ready for 103, regardless of standardized test scores.
 Talk to your advisers and listen to what they say with an open mind.
 Advice from other students is useful, but advisers have a broader perspective about the Princeton academic experience.

 - You want to take MAT103 but it is probably a stretch.
 Your advisers are telling you to take MAT100 but that does not feel right to you.
 Make sure you leave room in your schedule to take 100, and remember that 100 is offered only in the fall semester at two times.
 If you do sign up for 103, you will take a placement quiz early in the semester.
 Take this placement recommendation seriously and be ready to make adjustments if necessary.
 The sooner you commit to the right course, the better.